ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-home/mill-race-bridge-barn.md

 {{% fig "brookton/maps/BF162361-001-map-565" "800" /%}}

 This could be corroborated by a reinterpretation of the original 1869 and 1883 Mills' Home deeds based on the bearings being magnetic instead of true.
-I will now explore this reinterpretation, which could move the center of the mill race bridge approximately 82 links or 54 feet to the east of where it has generally been interpreted to be, well into what has been traditionally thought to be the Dalebrook lot.
+I will now explore this reinterpretation, which could move the center of the mill race bridge–and therefore, the placement of the eastern boundary like with Dalebrook–approximately 82 links or 54 feet to the east of where it has generally been interpreted to be, well into what has been traditionally thought to be the Dalebrook lot.

-Because the 1869 and 1883 descriptions use matching bearings for the eastern boundary line, I will reconcile the two descriptions by using a declination of **6°** for both, based on the table of magentic declinations already given, which should be adequate for my purposes.
+Because the 1869 and 1883 descriptions use matching bearings for the eastern boundary line, I will reconcile the two descriptions by using a declination of **6°** for both, based on the table of magnetic declinations already given, which should be adequate for my purposes.
 (There are 60 seconds in a minute and 60 minutes in a degree, so the difference in declination between the two dates is 1° 8', making the midpoint between the two measurements 6° 18' and I further rounded this down to 6° to match the precision of the original measurements, which do not specify minutes or seconds. )

 The 1869 Mills' home deed description, adjusted for magnetic declination: